Girona old town

 The Jewish quarter

-The old medieval sector close to the cathedral is very intimate with cobbled streets, little shops, cafes and tiny alleyways leading to hidden gardens and squares.
-This quarter in Girona, is one of the best preserved Jewish ghettos in Europe and the Montjuic (Hill of the Jews in Catalan) has an important Jewish cemetery.
+I love to explore old parts of European cities and Girona’s old town oozes history, culture and traditions with little shops, cafes and tiny alleyways leading to hidden gardens and squares.
+This quarter in Girona, is preserved and a well-maintained Jewish ghetto in all of Europe and the Montjuic (Hill of the Jews in Catalan) has an important Jewish cemetery.
 Through the many small and narrow streets are many splendid shops to explore and dessert cafes to tempt you to linger.
 But save that for later in the day and concentrate on your photography while the lighting is still good in this typically darker area with narrow and dimly lit medieval walls and architecture.
 The entire area is ideal to walk around and photograph fine architectural details, street scenes and prominent buildings.

 Ramparts of Girona, Spain